mbellman/soundbrush/README.md

 * don't place notes when focusing back in the window
 * window resize corrections
-* window scroll brush stroke/particle adjustments
+* window scroll brush stroke/particle repositioning
 * note continuity closure

 * resize from the back